GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 Let's learn to code a finite state machine using nodes.
 In this implementation, we create a script that extends `Node` for each state the character can be in and put all the code for that state in the script.

-I used and taught this approach years ago when I first stared making tutorials for Godot because I found it learning-friendly.
+I used and taught this approach years ago when I first started making tutorials for Godot because I found it learning-friendly.
 The main advantages of using nodes are that:

 - You can visualize the states in the editor without coding or using a plugin.
 - Each state lives in a separate script, keeping the code compartmentalized and short for each state.
 - You can use the node functions you're already used to when coding in Godot.
 - You can put all the data and logic in individual state scripts, unlike in the previous example where all variables live in the same script.
 This is great if you like encapsulation.

 The trade-offs are:

 - Compared to the version without objects, you tend to end up with some duplicate code because each state now has its own logic.
 - It takes more code than having it all in one script.